 Training of food handlers and vendors inside and outside the PoW premises is an integral part of the BHOG initiative.
-On a pilot basis the FSSAI has carried out training programmes in Maharashtra and Tamil Nadu along with trainers from Association of Food Scientists and Technologists of India (AFSTI) with support of State Governments.
+On a pilot basis, the FSSAI has carried out training programmes in Maharashtra and Tamil Nadu along with trainers from Association of Food Scientists and Technologists of India (AFSTI) with the support of State Governments.
 The FSSAI has also developed a guidance document for maintaining food safety and hygiene in PoW which PoW can follow to implement regulatory requirements of food safety and hygiene.
-The guidance document provides tips, dos and don’ts, methods and practices that PoW need to follow in serving hygienic Prasad.
+The guidance document provides tips, dos and don’ts, methods, and practices that PoW needs to follow in serving hygienic Prasad.

-To improve the level to food safety in PoW pan India, it is important that Project BHOG is implemented in all States and UTs where Prasad and food is served to devotees.
-FSSAI also organised a workshop on 12 January 2018 which was attended by 66 delegates representing major PoW across India, States FDA, AFTSI and auditing agencies.
-Through the workshop the PoW were sensitized and encouraged to adopt Project BHOG in their premises.
-Through an order dated 29 January, 2018 the FSSAI has laid down that all State/UT Commissioners of Food Safety will need to
+To improve the level of food safety in PoW pan India, it is important that Project BHOG is implemented in all States and UTs where Prasad and food are served to devotees.
+FSSAI also organized a workshop on 12 January 2018 which was attended by 66 delegates representing major PoW across India, States FDA, AFTSI and auditing agencies.
+Through the workshop, the PoW was sensitized and encouraged to adopt Project BHOG in their premises.
+Through an order dated 29 January 2018, the FSSAI has laid down that all State/UT Commissioners of Food Safety will need to

 - coordinate and work with PoW to adopt BHOG

-- organise workshops and training programmes for food handlers, cooks and vendors on food safety
+- organize workshops and training programmes for food handlers, cooks and vendors on food safety

 - encourage the PoW to display Safe and Nutritious messages at various places for the benefit of the devotees to inculcate healthy habits among people